Fay identities for polylogarithms on higher-genus Riemann surfaces: Meromorphic Fay identities

-By extending the interchange lemma and Fay identities among higher-genus $f$-tensors to their meromorphic counterparts from the Enriquez connection, the results of this section pave the way for the study of iterated integrals of $g^{I_1\cdots I_r}{}_J(x,y)$ including the hyperelliptic polylogarithms of \cite{Baune:2024}.
-In particular, the subsequent identities will be applied to change fibration bases of the meromorphic polylogarithms of \cite{Baune:2024} similar to those in section \ref{sec:clo} for non-meromorphic polylogarihms.
-Relations between the single-valued $f$-kernels and the meromorphic $g$-kernels, and their consequences for the associated classes of polylogarithms are beyond the scope of this work and under investigation in collaboration with Enriquez and Zerbini~\cite{DESZ:progress}.
+By extending the interchange and Fay identities among higher-genus $f$-tensors to their meromorphic counterparts from the Enriquez connection, the results of this section pave the way for the study of iterated integrals of $g^{I_1\cdots I_r}{}_J(x,y)$ including the hyper-elliptic polylogarithms of \cite{Baune:2024}.
+In particular, the subsequent identities will be applied to change fibration bases of the meromorphic polylogarithms of \cite{Baune:2024} similar to those in section \ref{sec:clo} for non-meromorphic polylogarithms.